Nonpareils: History

+Different types

 Candy-covered anise seeds called muisjes, sometimes mistaken for traditional nonpareils, are sometimes offered at breakfast in the Netherlands to be served on bread and butter.
 They are, however, usually served on rusk to celebrate the birth of a child.
 This is known as "beschuit met muisjes".

-In Australia and New Zealand, as well as South Africa and the UK, spherical non pareils are known as "hundreds-and-thousands".
+In Australia and New Zealand, as well as South Africa and the UK, spherical nonpareils are known as "hundreds-and-thousands".
 In Australia and New Zealand, they are often used to decorate cup cakes (patty cakes) or toffee, or on buttered white bread triangles as fairy bread, for children's birthday parties.
+The Canadian company Mondoux sells them as "Yummies".